Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-Let's follow this backwards.
+Let's follow this backward.
 Starting with this query:

 ```JS
 {